oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ### Refresh Token Response

-If valid and authorized, the authorization server issues an access token as described in {{token-response}}.
-If the request failed verification or is invalid, the authorization server returns an error response as described in {{token-error-response}}.

 The authorization server MAY issue a new refresh token, in which case the client MUST discard the old refresh token and replace it with the new refresh token.

 The authorization server MAY revoke the old refresh token after issuing a new refresh token to the client.
 If a new refresh token is issued, the refresh token scope MUST be identical to that of the refresh token included by the client in the